rubigdata/warc-for-spark/README.md

 Predicate pushdown is supported for columns `warcId`, `warcType`, `warcTargetUri`, `warcDate`, `warcContentType` and `httpContentType`.

+## Parser

+We currently support two WARC parsing libraries: [jwarc](https://github.com/iipc/jwarc/) and [JWAT](https://github.com/netarchivesuite/jwat/). jwarc should be more efficient and follows the WARC standard more strictly.
+JWAT, on the other hand, parses more leniently and can be useful for processing WARC files that jwarc is unable to handle.

+jwarc is enabled as default parser, but you can choose to use JWAT by supplying the `parser` option (see below).

 ## Options

 The WARC input format supports the following read options: